JuanBalceda/jakartaee8-demo/README.md

 This is the way to tell the container to associate a specific contextual instance with a given context

+- Dependent Scope
-- Dependent Scope (Default, beans are bound to the scope of the bean in which are injected)
+    - It is the default scope, beans are bound to the scope of the bean in which are injected
+- Request Scope
-- Request Scope (Beans are bound to HTTP request)
+    - Beans are bound to the HTTP request
+- Session scope
-- Session scope (Beans are bound to HTTP session)
+    - Beans are bound to the HTTP session
+- Application Scope
-- Application Scope (Beans are bound to the lifetime of the application)
+    - Beans are bound to the lifetime of the application
-- Conversation Scope (Beans are bound to HTTP request)
+- Conversation Scope
+    - Used in JSF, beans are bound to a context similar to a session scope, but it's manually managed by the developer.

-## Java Persistance API (JPA 2.3)
+## Java Persistence API (JPA 2.3)

 ...Coming Soon